 After nearly 40 years of dedication from generations of Cravath attorneys, the Firm brought to a close its representation of African American and female plaintiffs in pro bono litigation related to employment discrimination in Birmingham, Alabama.
-Our work started in 1983 led by the late Bob Joffe, a former presiding partner.
+Our work started in 1983 led by the late Bob Joffe, a former Presiding Partner.
 In 1992, then-partner Rowan Wilson took over the case, which he led until 2017 when he joined the New York Court of Appeals.
-In December 2020, under the leadership of partner Damaris Hernández, the court granted the parties’ motion to terminate the last remaining piece of the litigation—a consent decree with Jefferson County—following years of negotiation and tangible strides by the County toward ensuring future hiring and promotion occur without discrimination.
+In December 2020, the court granted the parties’ motion to terminate the last remaining piece of the litigation—a consent decree with Jefferson County—following years of negotiation and tangible strides by the County toward ensuring future hiring and promotion occur without discrimination.
 For more history and information on this case, please click here.

 On July 23, 2019, Cravath and Disability Rights Advocates (“DRA”) announced that the Honorable Judge George B. Daniels of the Southern District of New York approved a historic class action settlement that establishes a comprehensive remedial plan to dramatically improve sidewalk accessibility for New York City’s disability community.
 The settlement stems from and resolves two separate class action lawsuits filed in 1994 and 2014.
 Cravath, alongside DRA, represented seven disability rights organizations that signed onto the agreement, which requires a comprehensive citywide survey to identify which corners need curb cuts installed or upgraded, and a comprehensive schedule for completing the necessary work.
 An outside monitor will oversee the agreement.